hercul3s/Packet-Sniffer/README.md

 ## How to build from source
 1. Clone or download the repository
-2. Download the latest version WinDivert[here](https://github.com/basil00/Divert/releases/tag/v2.2.0)
+2. Download the latest version WinDivert [here](https://github.com/basil00/Divert/releases/tag/v2.2.0)
 3. Open the solution with Visual Studio 2019 or above
 4. Switch the build configuration to Debug or Release
 5. Build the solution.